-Hollywood and the media elite are clamoring about hormones, animal welfare and environmental impact.
+Hollywood, health influencers, and the media elite are clamoring about hormones, animal welfare, and environmental impact.
 Here’s the information they are missing when preaching for people to only eat plant-based diets and/or only to purchase pricey meat.

 From Ellen Degeneres to Dr. Mark Hyman and Katie Couric, it seems there’s a lot of misunderstanding surrounding American meat and livestock production in Hollywood.
 Some of the media’s most influential voices are making it seem like meat is going to be the end of our health and the end of our planet.
 To them, the best way to save our health and the planet is to embrace an all plant-based diet.
 Well, it’s way more complex than that.